-The naval station is also the headquarters for the Commander Naval Surface Force Atlantic, Commander Naval Air Force Atlantic, Commander Submarine Force Atlantic and Commanding General, Fleet Marine Force Atlantic.
+The naval station is also the headquarters for the Commander Naval Surface Force Atlantic, Commander Naval Air Force Atlantic, Commander Submarine Force Atlantic and Commanding General, and Fleet Marine Force Atlantic.

-The base population includes more than 80,000 active duty personnel, 112,000 family members and 30,000 civilians.
+The base population includes more than 82,000 active duty personnel, 112,000 family members, and 39,000 civilians.

 Naval Station Norfolk is situated on the south-eastern side of the Commonwealth of Virginia.
 The area is commonly referred to as Hampton Roads by the local people.
-Located near the base is the largest naval complex, called the Battle of Monitor, and CSS Virginia.
+Located near the base is the largest naval complex called the Battle of Monitor and CSS Virginia.

 The development added piers, aviation facilities, warehouses, fuel storage facilities, a recruit training station, a submarine base, and recreation areas for marines.

-An air field at Naval Operating Base (NOB) was established in October 1917.
+An airfield at Naval Operating Base (NOB) was established in October 1917.
 It was apart from NOB and became Naval Air Station (NAS) Hampton Roads in August 1918.

 Other major units established were the Fifth Naval Headquarters, Naval Training Station, Naval Hospital and Submarine Station.
-Around 34,000 enlisted members were stationed at what is now Norfolk by 1918.
+Approximately 34,000 enlisted members were stationed at what is now Norfolk by 1918.
 The Naval Air Station (NAS) Hampton Roads was renamed NAS Norfolk in July 1921.

 The base land was dredged and new buildings, piers, runways, hangars and ramps were built for large ships and aircraft operated by the Navy in World War II.
 Naval Base Norfolk continued to support the Atlantic Fleet after the War.

 Naval Station Norfolk is homeport to aircraft carriers, cruisers, destroyers, large amphibious ships, submarines, and a range of supply and logistics ships.
 More than 75 ships and 134 aircraft are based at the naval station.

-The Material and Repair Division provides scheduled maintenance, spares and major repairs to the vessels.
-The Magnetic Silencing Facility maintains and operates degaussing ranges and provides magnetic treatment and calibration services to the US Navy, US Government and allied nation ships.
-The Station also offers onboard technical and administrative training for US Navy ships and other navy ships of friendly nations.
+The Material and Repair Division provides scheduled maintenance, spares, and major repairs to the vessels.
+The Magnetic Silencing Facility maintains and operates degaussing ranges and provides magnetic treatment and calibration services to the US Navy, US Government, and allied nation ships.
+The station also offers onboard technical and administrative training for US Navy ships and other navy ships of friendly nations.

+Approximately seven miles of pier and wharf space includes 14 piers and other installations of the US Navy.
 Berths are numbered from inshore to seaward with odd numbers on the north side and even numbers on the south.

-Piers 5, 7 and 10 are dedicated for surface combatants.
+Piers 2, 3, and 4 are primarily used for vessels taking on stores.
+Piers 5, 7, and 10 are dedicated for surface combatants.
 Piers 11 and 12 handle aircraft carriers and large surface combatants.

 Piers 20 to 25 are used to station destroyers and submarines.

 The airfield at Chambers Field witnesses 275 aircraft movements a day.
 The Class B Runway 10/28 at the airfield handles fixed-wing and rotary-wing aircraft.
-Pre-flight and maintenance run-up operations are carried out on E-2 and C-2 fixed-wing aircraft as well as the MH-60, MH-53 and CH-46 helicopters.
+Pre-flight and maintenance run-up operations are carried out on E-2 and C-2 fixed-wing aircraft, as well as the MH-60, MH-53, and CH-46 helicopters.

-Naval Station Norfolk has officer and enlisted family units, unaccompanied officer units and unaccompanied enlisted units for fleet forces.
-Temporary lodging facilities are also offered for marines.
-There are child care centres, a family service centre, clinics, commissary, exchange, a mall and a mini mall.
-Recreation and sports facilities include a bowling alley, library, recreation centre, golf course, gym, tennis court and swimming pools.
+The naval base also accommodates childcare centres, a family service centre, clinics, commissary, exchange, a mall, and a mini-mall.
+Recreation and sports facilities include a bowling alley, library, recreation centre, golf course, gym, tennis court, and swimming pools.